-The Company has credit facilities available in Canada and the U.S. totaling \$31,434.
-The Canadian facility bears interest at the bank's prime lending rate plus 0.5% or the bankers' acceptance rate plus 2.0% for Canadian dollar draws, and either the bank's U.S. dollar base rate in Canada plus 0.5% or the bank's London interbank offer rate ("LIBOR") plus 2.0% for U.S. dollar draws.
-The U.S. facility bears interest at the bank's LIBOR plus 2.25%.
+The Company has credit facilities available totaling \$31,665 with \$30,000 from a Canadian chartered bank and the remainder from an American chartered bank.
+The Canadian facility bears interest at the bank's prime rate plus 0.5% or the bankers' acceptance rate plus 2.0% for Canadian dollar draws, and the bank's Secured Overnight Financing Rate ("SOFR") plus 2.0% for U.S. dollar draws.
+The U.S. facility bears interest at the bank's 30-day Bloomberg Short-term Bank Yield plus 2.05%.
 The demand credit facilities are primarily secured by corporate guarantees of companies within the group.
-As at April 30, 2022, the Company had utilized \$1,061 (2021 - \$1,043) of these facilities for outstanding stand-by letters of credit.
-The Company also has credit facilities of \$2,301 for credit cards, with interest rates and repayments as per cardholder agreements.
+As at April 30, 2023, the Company had utilized \$1,361 (2022 - \$1,061) of these facilities for outstanding stand-by letters of credit.
+The Company also has credit facilities of \$3,976 for credit cards, with interest rates and repayments as per cardholder agreements.